A Travel Agent Guide to Researching & Qualifying Suppliers

 If all booking is online, is there are an easy way to reach out for support if you need it?
 If something goes awry for a client on the trip, is there someone you can talk to?

 While a supplier shouldn’t be expected to handhold a travel agent through booking and planning an entire trip, they are there to help and share their expertise on products and destinations.
 How do you know if this is the case if you’ve never worked with them?
-Take it to the streets (errrr . . .
-Facebook Groups) and get insight/ recommendations from other trusted agents!
+Ask your preferred social media hivemind to get insight/ recommendations from other trusted agents!

 3. They complement other suppliers you work with: